chadaevpavel/game-of-life/README.md

 where *pattern.txt* is a file, containing the initial state of the field.

-The field's width 80 characters and the height is 25 characters.
+The field's width is 80 characters and the height is 25 characters.
 Control keys:
 - <kbd>Q</kbd> - stop
 - <kbd>A</kbd> - speed up
 - <kbd>Z</kbd> - speed down